SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

 directly for the gradient of some functional of the solution, such as a cost function or energy functional, in a much cheaper manner.

+#### Note

+Currently there are more performance optimizations needed to be done on the adjoint sensitivity method.

 ## Local Sensitivity Analysis

 The local sensitivity of the solution to a parameter is defined by how much the